Run, Run, Run

 And ran.

-Lila never stopped running until she reached her block.
+Lila didn't stop running until she reached her block, her lungs burning with each breath.

 No answer.